Blue False Indigo, Blue Wild Indigo

 The Baptisia is LOADED with buds this year!

-Ummm… It definitely NOT looking like a Baptisia ‘Lunar Eclipse’.
+Ummm… It is definitely NOT looking like a Baptisia ‘Lunar Eclipse’.
+Well, I didn’t really expect it to change over the winter.

 It doesn’t really matter if this plant was mislabeled at this point.
 These flowers are AWESOME!
 There is no “maybe next year the flowers will be different” about it.

-I don’t know of this is a cultivar or what.
-Baptisia ‘Lunar Eclipse’ is a hybrid of several species, so how do I know this mislabeled plant isn’t a hybrid, too.
+I am pretty sure this plant is a cultivar, but deciding which one is tough.
+Baptisia ‘Lunar Eclipse’ is a complex hybrid of several species, so how do I know this mislabeled plant isn’t a hybrid, too.
 It did go to seed last summer and none of them came up this spring.
 Apparently, from what I have read, growing Baptisia from seed can be difficult.

 No doubt about it, this is one beautiful plant!
 Baptisia australis, Blue False Indigo, was once used as a substitute for the real indigo, Indigofera tinctoria, for blue dye.